This post was reviewed and updated on July 6, 2020

 How does invoice factoring work?

 Applying for factoring is similar to applying for any other type of funding.
 You’ll need to provide basic information about your small business, though the factoring company will take far more interest in the quality of your unpaid invoices.
+In other words, if you are factoring because you are having a problem collecting from your customers, the factor will be less interested in your invoices compared to a small business with customers that regularly pay their invoices on time as agreed upon.

 If approved for a factoring agreement, the process will begin and the factoring company will issue a cash advance for a percentage of the agreed upon amount — usually between 80% and 90%, though it can vary based on the company you choose and the quality of invoices to be factored.